-- Insert the tractor key into the ignition switch module. - 2.
-Place the PTO (Blade Engage) lever in the disengaged (OFF) position. - 3.
-Engage the tractor's parking brake. - 4.
-Activate the choke control. - 5.
-Turn the ignition key clockwise to the START position.
+- Insert the tractor key into the ignition switch module. - Place the PTO (Blade Engage) knob in the disengaged (OFF) position. - Engage the tractor's parking brake. - Activate the choke control. - Turn the ignition key clockwise to the START position.
 After the engine starts, release the key.
 It will return to the NORMAL MOWING position.